 The University of Tampa’s strong commitment to the arts is demonstrated in its variety of degree programs and numerous on-campus opportunities for students to hone their craft.
-Off campus, the University's downtown location puts it in the heart of Tampa’s arts and culture experience, within walking distance of the David A. Straz, Jr. Center for Performing Arts, Tampa Theatre, Tampa Museum of Art, Tampa Bay Times Forum and many local galleries and performing arts venues.
+Off campus, the University's downtown location puts it in the heart of Tampa’s arts and culture experience, within walking distance of the David A. Straz, Jr. Center for Performing Arts, Tampa Theatre, Tampa Museum of Art, Amalie Arena and many local galleries and performing arts venues.

 Art students pursuing a Bachelor of Fine Arts degree can specialize in drawing, painting, sculpture, printmaking, ceramics, photography, graphic design, digital arts and electronic media.
 The R.K.
 Bailey Art Studios provides a 30,000 square-foot space for students to work and houses the Scarfone/Hartley Gallery, which exhibits student and professional work, and the innovative STUDIO-f visiting artist program, bringing to campus prominent artists such as Louisa Chase, Ed Paschke and Audrey Flack.

 In the Department of Speech, Theatre and Dance’s musical theatre program students receive training and experience through participation in stage productions and dance events.
 Student productions take place at David Falk Theatre, a fully equipped, 1,000-seat historic theater built in 1928.
 Recent works include The Importance of Being Earnest, Schoolhouse Rock and Into the Woods.
 Students also participate in the Spring Dance Concert, showcasing choreography by faculty and guests such as Ann Reinking (Fosse, Chicago) and Dave Clemmons (Les Miserables, Civil War), and Dance Happenings, in which student-choreographed works are performed at sites around campus.